01 of 09

 Restaurant Nathan Outlaw bases its menu on totally local Cornish fish and seafood - whatever the day's catch is.
 You won't have a clue about what you'll be eating until you get there.
 There's one, fixed price menu at £125 per person (lunch or dinner) and an optional matching wine flight for £75, or you can choose from the wine list.
 Typical dishes might include raw scallops, gurnard or turbot and mulled pears with chocolate.
 A four-course set menu is served for lunch on Friday and Saturday at £62 per person with a £42 wine flight.
 Similar dishes are served, just fewer of them.

 You can also sample Outlaw's fishy philosphy at his small plate restaurant, also in Port Isaac, Outlaw's Fish Kitchen.
+And, as of 2018, there's also a brewery/pub style restaurant where they cook fish and meat over coals.
+The Mariners has Outlaw-style rather than typical pub prices.
+They publish a sample menu but if you really want to know what's on offer, they suggest your try their instagram page.
 Or you can try your hand at creating one of his recipes yourself.
 He and a host of other top British chefs share their recipes on the Great British Chefs website.

 The Nitty Gritty